Civil rights movement (1865–1896): Religion

 Black churches played a powerful role in the civil rights movement.
-They were the core community group around which black Republicans organize their partisanship.
-The great majority of the black Baptist and Methodist churches rapidly became independent of the primarily white national or regional denominations after 1865.
+They were the core community group around which Black Republicans organize their partisanship.
+The great majority of the Black Baptist and Methodist churches rapidly became independent of the primarily white national or regional denominations after 1865.
 Black Baptist congregations set up their own associations and conventions.
 Their ministers became leading political spokesman for their congregations.
 Black women found their own space and church-sponsored organizations, ranging from choirs to missionary projects, to church schools and Sunday schools.

-In San Francisco there were three black churches in the early 1860s.
-They all sought to represent the interests of the black community, provided spiritual leadership and rituals, organized help for the needy, and fought against attempts to deny blacks their civil rights.
-The San Francisco black churches had decisive support from the local Republican Party.
-In the 1850s, the Democrats controlled the state and enacted anti-black legislation.
-Even though black slavery had never existed in California, the laws were harsh.
+In San Francisco there were three Black churches in the early 1860s.
+They all sought to represent the interests of the Black community, provided spiritual leadership and rituals, organized help for the needy, and fought against attempts to deny Black people their civil rights.
+The San Francisco Black churches had decisive support from the local Republican Party.
+In the 1850s, the Democrats controlled the state and enacted anti-Black legislation.
+Even though Black slavery had never existed in California, the laws were harsh.
 The Republican Party came to power in the early 1860s, and rejected exclusion and legislative racism.
-Republican leaders joined black activists to win the legal rights, especially in terms of the right to vote, the right to attend public schools, equal treatment in public transportation, and equal access to the court system.
+Republican leaders joined Black activists to win the legal rights, especially in terms of the right to vote, the right to attend public schools, equal treatment in public transportation, and equal access to the court system.

 Black Americans, once freed from slavery, were very active in forming their own churches, most of them Baptist or Methodist, and giving their ministers both moral and political leadership roles.
-In a process of self-segregation, practically all blacks left white churches so that few racially integrated congregations remained (apart from some Catholic churches in Louisiana).
+In a process of self-segregation, practically all Black people left white churches so that few racially integrated congregations remained (apart from some Catholic churches in Louisiana).
 Four main organizations competed with each other across the South to form new Methodist churches composed of freedmen.
 They were the African Methodist Episcopal Church, founded in Philadelphia, Pennsylvania; the African Methodist Episcopal Zion Church, founded in New York City; the Colored Methodist Episcopal Church (which was sponsored by the white Methodist Episcopal Church, South), and the well-funded Methodist Episcopal Church (Northern white Methodists).
-By 1871, the Northern Methodists had 88,000 black members in the South, and had opened numerous schools for them.
+By 1871, the Northern Methodists had 88,000 Black members in the South, and had opened numerous schools for them.